(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 I made the first mention of using Martian permafrost to generate steam and its utilization in running steam turbines on the Martian surface in my submission for the International Mars City State Design Competition in 2020 which was also published in the book 'Mars City States; New Societies for a New World’, (Chapter 3, MAREEKH.
 An introduction to Engineering, Economic and Social Perspective of Establishing a Human Civilization on Mars).
 In this chapter, I proposed sending heat down into the Martian permafrost using auxiliary sources such as solar and (limited) nuclear (RTGs or SMRs) to convert the permafrost into steam and extracting it to run a steam turbine on the surface to generate electricity.
 The basic idea was simple; using the very low atmospheric pressure on Mars to achieve explosive expansion of the steam to run the turbine.
 On Earth, the superheated steam in a steam turbine cannot expand beyond a certain level, as when it reaches its saturation temperature and pressure for the Earth’s atmosphere (1 bar and 100 degrees c), it would stall.
 In order to continue the expansion of this steam and extracting mechanical work from it, a surface condenser is used which creates a partial-vacuum (usually at 0.1 bar pressure, or 10kPa) through heat rejection to the exterior using water from external reservoir (usually a natural water body such as a lake or a river) that flows through hundreds of tubes inside the condenser and cools down the steam, condensing it in the process.
 Since the steam turbine is a closed space with no connection to the exterior, this condensation of water leads to the creation of a partial vacuum which drives the expansion of the steam inside the turbine from high-pressure to low-pressure turbine housing.
 The condensate is then recovered for reheating and thus the cycle continues.
 Nearly 40-50% of the heat energy content of the steam (originally provided to it by the burning of fossil fuel such as coal, or from a nuclear core) is rejected to the exterior using the surface condenser.

-This extra mechanical work without the expense of the heat content of the steam, and thus the input energy, is the core principle behind the Mareekh Process; our patented hybrid power generation concept for Mars, utilizing permafrost on Mars as a power source in the unique thermodynamic characteristics of the Martian environment.
+This extra mechanical work obtained without the expense of much heat content of the steam, and thus the input energy, is the core principle behind the Mareekh Process; our patented hybrid power generation concept for Mars, utilizing permafrost on Mars as a power source in the unique thermodynamic perspective of the Martian environment.

 Understanding the working of Mareekh Process